Introduction

 Our Giant African Land Snail care sheet has all the expert guidance you need to ensure you can effectively look after your Giant African Land Snail.

-The Giant African Land Snail (Achatina Fulica) is one of the most commonly available giant african land snails available.
+The Giant African Land Snail (Achatina fulica) is one of the most commonly kept giant African land snail species.

-They are one the best pet snail species as they are easy to look after, feed and (for the majority of the time) don't need any specialist heating requirements
+They are one of the best pet snail species as they are easy to look after and feed, and (for the majority of the time) do not require specialist heating.

-Originating from from Kenya and Tanzania, this species is considered a pest in any countries where they have been accidentally introduced, they are now widespread in Ethiopia, Somalia, Madagascar, Morocco, Ghana and many more countries.
+Originating from Kenya and Tanzania, this species is considered a pest in many countries where it has been accidentally introduced.
+They are now widespread in Ethiopia, Somalia, Madagascar, Morocco, Ghana and many more regions.

-Commonly reaching 12cm or more (shell length) and with a typical lifespan of 5-7 years they are a large, long lived species.
+Commonly reaching 12cm or more (shell length) with a typical lifespan of 5–7 years, they are a large and long-lived species.

-Interesting, even snails that live alone will begin to reproduce at an age of 9-12 months (they do this via parthenogenesis).
-As snails hermaphrodites (both male and female) this will happen to all snails.
+Interestingly, even snails that live alone may begin to reproduce at around 9–12 months of age (via parthenogenesis).
+As snails are hermaphrodites (both male and female), this can occur in all individuals.

 Housing

-There is a wide range of suitable enclosures for Giant african land snails, glass tanks can be used as long as the roofs are low.
-Plastic tanks are also a favourable option.
+There is a wide range of suitable enclosures for Giant African Land Snails.
+Glass tanks can be used as long as the roof height is kept low.
+Plastic enclosures are also a popular option.

 Heating

-This species requires temperatures between 20-25 o C, in some cold houses a heat mat with a thermostat will be required.
-To check temperatures, a digital or an infra-red thermometer should be used
+This species requires temperatures between 20–25°C. In colder homes, a heat mat controlled by a thermostat may be required.
+To check temperatures, use a digital thermometer or an infrared thermometer.

 Lighting